tiny-blocks/docker-container/README.md

 ### Copying files to a container

 Copies files or directories from the host machine to the container.
-The `copyToContainer` method allows you to transfer files from the host system into the container’s file system, useful for adding resources like configurations or code.
+The `copyToContainer` method allows you to transfer files from the host system into the container’s file system.

 ```php
 $container->copyToContainer(pathOnHost: '/path/to/files', pathOnContainer: '/path/in/container');